aazahrou/aspirethemes.github.io/_docs/bold-wordpress.md

 To set the *Header Image*, go to **Appearance > Customize** then **Header Image**.

-If the *Header Image* is not exist, the hero section will be hidden, but you can show only the *Header Image* without the *Tagline*.
+If the *Header Image* does not exist, the hero section will be hidden, but you can show only the *Header Image* without the *Tagline*.

 ---